-4.38 Compliance metrics are useful for reviewing the effectiveness of a TMI and finding systemic hindrances on the effectiveness of TMIs.
+4.38 Compliance metrics are useful for reviewing the effectiveness of an ATFM measure and identifying systemic hindrances.
 There are many ways that users can view compliance metrics.
 For example, in Figure 6 compliance is compared at various points in flight progress.
 The different colors in the pie chart show different levels of compliance, where orange and red are different degrees of late and blue and dark blue are different degrees of early.